Local approximation of multipartite quantum measurements: Proof of Theorem

-In the next section, we show that if measurement $\MC\in\locc$, then for each $E_i\in\MC$, there exists a particular set of monotonic paths of product operators lying entirely within the compact, convex set $Z_\MC$ defined in Lemma~\ref{lem1}.
-Throughout the remainder of this paper, we will consider \emph{monotonic paths}, by which we mean a path $\Pi(s)$ such that $\Tr{\Pi(s)}$ is a monotonic function of $s$.
+We will show below that if measurement ${\cal M}\in\overline{\textrm{LOCC}}$, then for each $E_j\in{\cal M}$, there exists a particular set of monotonic paths of product operators lying entirely within the compact, convex set $\ZC_{\cal M}$ defined in Lemma~\ref{lem1}.